 Contributions: Contributions are reported in accordance with ASC 958.
 Contributions are recognized when the donor makes a pledge to give that is, in substance, an unconditional promise.
 Contributions are recorded as with or without donor restrictions depending on the nature of donor restrictions and depending on whether the restrictions are met in the current fiscal period.
-Temporarily restricted contributions are reported as increases in net assets without donor restriction if the restrictions have been met in the current fiscal period.
+Contributions with restrictions are reported as increases in net assets without donor restriction if the restrictions have been met in the current fiscal period.
 If the restriction has not been met by fiscal year end, the amount is reported as an increase in net assets with donor restrictions.
 When the restriction is met on a contribution received in a prior fiscal period, the amount is shown as a reclassification of net assets with donor restrictions to net assets without donor restrictions.
+During the year ended December 31, 2020, the Organization received a special contribution of \$10,000,000 without restrictions.

-Contributions In-Kind - Non-Inventory: Contributions in-kind - non-inventory are recognized in accordance with the provisions of ASC 958.
-Donated equipment and other donated goods are recorded at their estimated fair value as of the date of the donation.
+Contributions In-kind: Contributions in-kind are recognized in accordance with the provisions of ASC 958.
+Donated goods are recorded at their net realizable value.
+Donated equipment is recorded at its estimated fair value as of the date of the donation.
 Contributed services, which require a specialized skill and which the Organization would have paid for if not donated, are recorded at the estimated fair value at the time the services are rendered.
-During the years ended December 31, 2018 and 2017, the Organization received free use of lots where attended donation stations are located.
-The Organization has valued the use of the lots at approximately \$126,000 and \$138,000, respectively.
-The contributions for the years ended December 31, 2018 and 2017 are recorded to rent revenue and rent expense.
-During the year ended December 31, 2018, the Organization received property and equipment valued at \$12,350.
-The contribution for the year ended December 31, 2018 is recorded to property and equipment and donated goods.
+During the years ended December 31, 2020 and 2019, the Organization received free use of lots where attended donation stations are located.
+In addition, the Organization received in-kind rent related to leased stores and a storage facility as of part of COVID-19.
+The Organization has valued the use of the lots and in-kind rent at approximately \$239,000 and \$96,000, respectively.
+The contributions for the years ended December 31, 2020 and 2019 are recorded to rent revenue and rent expense.
+During the year ended December 31, 2020 and 2019, the Organization received contributed equipment valued at \$3,803 and \$2,500, respectively.